 Using spoken language helps to mediate thinking, deepening our comprehension of new ideas.

 download the infographic to see how Structural Learning promotes 'big picture' thinking.

-Structural Learning causes pupils to engage with the text they are reading.
-Focusing in on the key ideas and vocabulary can unlock the meaning hidden behind dense pages of syntax.
-This explanation covers the process.
+Structural Learning causes pupils to engage with the key ideas you are exploring in class.
+Focusing in on the key concepts and vocabulary can unlock the meaning hidden behind dense pages of syntax.